Capturing the Blue Hour(s) of the Day

 – in terms of camera settings, start by setting the ISO at 100 or 200 (native ISO), and then you can adjust the ISO up from there, as the sky is gradually turning a darker blue; shoot at a narrow aperture–no lower than f/8, shooting at f/16 or higher helps create beautiful star-burst shapes in the lights (light sources) included in the image frame, such as in the street lights or natural light sources; experiment by varying the shutter speed

-– include silhouettes, colors other than blue; capture cityscapes as the city lights start coming on; capture buildings with interior and exterior lights on, etc.
+– include silhouettes, and colors other than blue; capture cityscapes as the city lights start coming on; capture buildings with interior and exterior lights on, etc.

 Happy photographing!
 And, as always,